jan-janssen/gmailsorter/docs/source/index.rst

 ============================================================
 In 2020 there were `306.4 billion e-mails <https://www.statista.com/statistics/456500/daily-number-of-e-mails-worldwide/>`_
 sent and received daily.
 This number is estimated to increase by 4% yearly, resulting in over 376.4 billion e-mails by 2025.
-While email as medium for internal communication in companies is slowly replaced by instant messaging solutions and business communication platforms, these solutions fail to address the primary challenge of communication between employees from different companies.
+While email as medium for internal communication in large enterprises is slowly replaced by instant messaging solutions and business communication platforms, these solutions fail to address the primary challenge, namely the communication between employees from different companies.
 So addressing the `stress and productivity lost <https://affect.media.mit.edu/pdfs/16.Mark-CHI_Email.pdf>`_ resulting from interruptions caused by the increase of daily emails is the motivation for the development of gmailsorter.

 As a first step gmailsorter creates a barrier between you and your email.
 Just like a personal guardian it blocks emails